 Alice Perry a Galway woman made history in 1904 when she became the first woman in the UK or Ireland to obtain an engineering degree.

-Born in Limerick in 1941, Higgins would go on to study and eventually lecture in the University College of Galway.
-Before becoming the President of Ireland Higgins served as mayor of Galway of two separate occasions.
+Born in Limerick in 1941, Higgins studied and lectured at the University College of Galway.
+Before becoming the President of Ireland, Higgins served as mayor of Galway on two separate occasions.

 History of Galway: Find out more Info